carbon-language/carbon-lang/docs/project/code_review.md

 ## Merging pull requests

-Pull requests are ready to be merged when reviewers have indicated they're happy (for example, "LGTM" or "Looks good to self") or have approved the pull request.
+Pull requests are ready to be merged when reviewers have indicated they're happy (for example, "LGTM" or "Looks good to me") or have approved the pull request.
 While all merges require at least one approval, a reviewer might approve before others are finished reviewing; all reviewers should be given time to comment to ensure there's a consensus.